The Polar Express (film): Merchandise

 Model railroad manufacturer Lionel produces a variety of Polar Express train sets and equipment, including locomotives, train cars, and trackside buildings.
 Most of these are in O scale, running on Lionel's 3-rail track, but they also produce an HO scale version, an S scale American Flyer version, and a simplified plastic toy version that runs on G scale (or #1 gauge) track.
-In all of these sets, the locomotive model is based on the film rather than the real 1225 and thus incorporates of the cosmetic changes made for the film (such as the longer cowcatcher and recessed headlight housing).
+In all of these sets, the locomotive model is based on the film rather than the real 1225 and thus incorporates the cosmetic changes made for the film (such as the longer cowcatcher and recessed headlight housing).

 Before the film was released, Bachmann, another major model train manufacturer, also sold a G scale Polar Express train set based on the book.
-Apart from the paint scheme, this set made no effort to resemble the book illustrations, and used the same 4-6-0 locomotive and open-platform passenger cars as most of Bachmann's other G scale train sets.
+Apart from the paint scheme, this set made no effort to resemble the book illustrations and used the same 4-6-0 locomotive and open-platform passenger cars as most of Bachmann's other G scale train sets.
 Bachmann's G scale 4-6-0 is based on ET&WNC "Tweetsie" #12, a narrow-gauge locomotive that looks very different from Pere Marquette 1225.
 This set was discontinued before the release of the film.

-Various manufacturers have produced look-alike train sets based on the Polar Express, but as these are not officially licensed, they cannot use the name.
+Various manufacturers have produced look-alike train sets based on the Polar Express, but as these are not officially licensed, they can't use the name.
 A typical example is Bachmann's more recent HO scale "North Pole Express", which includes a 2-6-2 locomotive (their existing USRA 0-6-0 model with pilot and trailing trucks added) and two passenger cars in a Polar Express-inspired paint scheme.
 Bachmann also produces an HO scale model of Pere Marquette 1225, but it is not available in Polar Express livery.

 Brio has produced several wooden Polar Express train sets for small children – some unpowered, others with a battery-operated locomotive.
 Although both locomotives were based on existing Brio products, the Polar Express versions were given center-mounted headlights to loosely suggest the appearance of Pere Marquette 1225.
 Instead of black, they were painted dark blue to resemble the color palette of the film.
 Both sets have since been discontinued.